6. Sizing GUI Components

 The special thing with the Space

-component is that it has the size 1
+component is that it has the grow set to 1

-by default (it has been made like this because that's often how one wants to use it), while all other components has the size 0
+by default (it has been made like this because that's often how one wants to use it), while all other components has the grow set to 0

 by default (which means they will be just big enough to surround their content).